Family violence & sexual violence work programme

 • Developing specialist services to better support victims and prevent sexual violence.
 This focuses on developing sexual violence crisis support services (including a national sexual violence helpline accessible by phone and online), harmful sexual behaviour services for non-mandated adults (that is, people who haven't been directed by a court to attend a treatment programme or be assessed) and services for male survivors of sexual abuse.

-Find out about this work(external link)
+Find out more about specialist sexual violence services(external link)

 To read or sign up to receive updates about the work programme, go to: